-Mid-October - Year 9 topics and topics as per initial Autumn schedule in table above and scientific skills.
+Early October - Mocks on all Year 9 & 10 topic areas plus as per initial Autumn schedule in table above and scientific skills.

-Late January - Year 9 topics and topics as per Autumn and initial Spring schedule in table above and scientific skills.

-Late-June - Core Mocks summer exams covering all Year 9 &10 topic areas.
 (Completed in the Sports 'Exam Centre' Hall).

+Late November - Mocks on all Year 9 & 10 topic areas plus as per Autumn schedule in table above and scientific skills.
+(Completed in the Sports 'Exam Centre' Hall).

+Mid-March - Mocks on all Year 9 & 10 topic areas and topics as per Autumn and initial Spring schedule in table above and scientific skills.
+(Completed in the Sports 'Exam Centre' Hall).
-Student Feedback: with the aim of addressing two key questions: -

-What am I doing well?
+Student Feedback: with the aim of addressing two key questions: - what am I doing well?
 What do I need to do to improve my work?